larrykluger/Register-Plus-Redux/readme.txt

 == Changelog ==
 = 3.6.12 =
-October 1, 2010 by radiok
+October 5, 2010 by radiok

 * Rewrote User Administration
 * Fixed DeleteExpiredUsers
 * Changed date/time format of email_verification_sent
 * Added check to not allow users to register with a username already in queue to be authorized
 * Added jQuery to disable invalid settings
+* Added some variable checks to prevent undefined index warnings, I added a ton, but I'd need even more to eliminate all notices, as reported by overclockwork <http://wordpress.org/support/topic/plugin-register-plus-redux-settings-cleared-when-saving>
 * Fixed bug with custom fields and CSS, was not appending to list of fields for CSS, as reported by saury316 <http://wordpress.org/support/topic/plugin-register-plus-redux-logo-and-other-issues>

 = 3.6.11 =